teamopen-dev/workgroups/workgroups/wg-outreach.md

 <!-- GENERATED FILE, DON'T EDIT -->
 # Workgroup: Outreach

-_Reaching out to where Team Open may help._
+_Reaching out to places and people where Team Open may be of help._

 ID: wg-outreach<br>
 Discord: #wg-outreach